One-shot recognition of any material anywhere using contrastive learning with physics-based rendering: Introduction

 \section{Introduction}

-The visual recognition of materials is essential to understanding nearly every aspect of the world (\Cref{fig:accExamples}).
-Cooking, chemical research, inspecting materials in construction, agriculture, and industry, and everyday object handling all depend on the ability to identify materials and their state \cite{Sun2022using, Zhang2021computer, patricio2018computer , Eppel2020computer, eversberg2021generating}.
-This can involve anything from evaluating whether the ground is wet, a fruit is rotten, water is clean, or metal is rusted to distinguishing between different types of rocks or fabrics.
+The ability to visually identify materials is critical for a wide range of applications, from material science and chemical research to cooking, construction, and industry (\Cref{fig:accExamples}) \cite{Sun2022using,Zhang2021computer,patricio2018computer,zheng2023materobot,Eppel2020computer,eversberg2021generating}.
+Being able to recognize materials and their states is essential for handling and inspecting materials in the chemistry lab, evaluating whether the ground is wet, determining whether a fruit is ripe, detecting rust on metal surfaces, and distinguishing between different types of rocks or fabrics.
 There are several major challenges that make this problem difficult for computer vision methods.
-First, there is an almost infinite amount of material and textures, and each can look very different under different illumination conditions (unlike object shapes, which are invariant to illumination).
-The second problem is that transitions between materials and textures tend to be gradual and have a continuous intermediate state, as in the case of cooking food, which makes it hard to use discrete categories to describe the material.
+First, there is an almost infinite amount of material sates and textures, and each can look very different in different settings.
+The second challenge is that transitions between material states tend to be gradual and have a continuous intermediate state, which makes it hard to use discrete categories to describe the material (like cooked food).
 Another challenge is that liquids and materials in environments like laboratories, hospitals, and kitchens are usually handled inside transparent vessels that distort the view of the materials.
-Previous studies on image recognition for materials have mostly focused on distinguishing between a limited set of material classes, like metal, plastic, and wood, or physical phases, like liquids and solids.
-The limitation of these approaches is that they can only recognize the classes they were trained on \cite{dana1999reflectance, bell2015material, hayman2004significance, sharan2009material, xiao2018unified, Eppel2020computer, bell2013opensurfaces}.
-Adding new classes or distinguishing between subclasses requires one to collect a new dataset and retrain the neural networks.
-Another problem with these approaches is that since they are based on pictures collected in a specific setting, they are usually limited to scenarios in which the given materials appear on specific objects.
-For example, windows will always be made out of glass, while trees will always be made out of wood.
-Hence, they are likely to identify materials by associating them with specific objects and are less likely to recognize, for example, a duck made of wood or a tree made of glass\cite{barragan2022adversarially,hendrycks2021many}.
-In recent years, contrastive learning methods such as Clip, which are based on learning the similarity between images and texts, have been proven to be very powerful one-shot learners that can identify new examples and classes using a single example or a few images \cite{radford2021learning, schuhmann2022laion}.
-The main advantage of these approaches is that when they are trained on enough data, they are not limited to a specific set of classes and conditions and can work with classes not seen during training.
-In addition, such models have proven to be very powerful backbones for solving other problems, like image generation\cite{ramesh2022hierarchical}.
-The main limitation of these models is that they require a massive amount of data and computing resources to be trained properly.
-In this work, we solve this problem by generating a huge material similarity synthetic dataset that utilizes large-scale CGI artist repositories\cite{ambientcg, cgbookcase} used for animation and computer games (\Cref{fig:genExamples}).
-We use highly diverse physics-based rendering (PBR) materials repositories to simulate realistic materials\cite{Pharr2016physically}.
-We overlay the PBR materials on 3D objects taken from the ShapeNet dataset with tens of thousands of different objects \cite{chang2015shapenet}(\Cref{fig:genSteps}); these objects are then put into scenes with random illumination conditions and backgrounds by utilizing PolyHaven repository for HDRI images\cite{polyhaven}.
-The HDRI image is wrapped around the scene and provides a realistic 360-degree background and illumination to the scene (\Cref{fig:genExamples}).
+Previous studies on image recognition for materials have focused on distinguishing between material classes, like metal, plastic, and wood, or determining properties like turbidity or glossiness.
+The limitation of these approaches is that they can only work the classes and properties they were trained on \cite{dana1999reflectance, bell2015material, hayman2004significance, sharan2009material, xiao2018unified, Eppel2020computer, bell2013opensurfaces}.
+To our knowledge, the problem of identifying any material state in any environment using one example (one-shot learning) has not been addressed by any benchmark or dataset.
+In this work, we propose the first general dataset and benchmark for one-shot recognition of any material state in any environment using only one or a few examples.